josephhutch/aether/README.md

 [params]
-	brand = "The name that is displayed in the top left of the website, consider it the website name" description = "The website's description" github = "URL to your Github account - link will be included in the footer" linkedin = "URL to your Linkedin account - link will be included in the footer" bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" headshotimg = "Path, within the 'assets' folder, of the image used for the home page header - optional" rssinmenu = whether you would like a RSS feed link to appear in the navigation menu (true, false) - optional
+	brand = "The name that is displayed in the top left of the website, consider it the website name" description = "The website's description" facebook = "URL to your Facebook account - link will be included in the footer" flicker = "URL to your Flicker account - link will be included in the footer" github = "URL to your GitHub account - link will be included in the footer" instagram = "URL to your Instagram account - link will be included in the footer" linkedin = "URL to your LinkedIn account - link will be included in the footer" patreon = "URL to your Patreon account - link will be included in the footer" soundcloud = "URL to your Soundcloud account - link will be included in the footer" spotify = "URL to your Spotify account - link will be included in the footer" tumblr = "URL to your Tumblr account - link will be included in the footer" twitch = "URL to your Twitch account - link will be included in the footer" twitter = "URL to your Twitter account - link will be included in the footer" vimeo = "URL to your Vimeo account - link will be included in the footer" youtube = "URL to your Youtube account - link will be included in the footer" bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" headshotimg = "Path, within the 'assets' folder, of the image used for the home page header - optional" rssinmenu = whether you would like a RSS feed link to appear in the navigation menu and footer (true, false) - optional

 [markup]
   [markup.highlight]